Sound of Charlotte Blog

-Starting at noon and lasting just under an hour, the Brown Bag Matinee is a perfect mid-day break.
+Now try to imagine a maestro welcoming your peanut-butter-and-jelly sandwich in the concert hall...Starting at noon and lasting just under an hour, the Brown Bag Matinee is a perfect mid-day break.
 And yes, you can actually eat in the theater while the Symphony plays.

 The Charlotte Symphony is dedicated to enriching the community through live orchestral music.
 To that end, Warren-Green wanted to relieve barriers of budget, time and comfort with the matinees.

 The Symphony had a successful soft launch of the Brown Bag Matinees this past October; the March 28 matinee is the second, and the next corresponds with the May 9, 2014 Carnivale KnightSounds.

 Like all KnightSounds programs, $29 general admission to the 7:30 pm performance includes a free drink and pre-and-post-concert happenings.
 Discovery Place, Charlotte's science and technology museum, is cohosting the evening event and will provide activities and demonstrations related to luminescence.